 Data is rapidly becoming one of the most important and valuable business assets.
 This course covers the concepts and practices of decision- making with the application of analytical methods that can leverage the value of that data.
 Students will gain a working knowledge of various analytical techniques such as descriptive models, simulation, optimization, decision analysis, and forecasting and will practice making effective decisions using sparse data to large data in a variety of business applications.
-Emphasis will be given to decisions that must be made in a real world environment where the explicit consideration of risk and uncertainty is a critical factor.
+Emphasis will be given to decisions that must be made in a real-world environment where the explicit consideration of risk and uncertainty is a critical factor.
 Prerequisites: QNT 5000 or QNTP 5000 or QNTP 5002 with a grade of C or better and MGT 5001.
 Prerequisite courses can be no older than 10 years.
-Co-requisite: MGT 5001 organizational business processes to be used to improve competitiveness, profitability, growth or operational efficiency.
-The course emphasizes the critical need for understanding the importance of data analytics across all organizational functions such as sales, marketing, finance, human resources, production, and information systems.
-Students will learn the relationships between business strategy, information systems, and data analytics.
-They will understand how business managers need to collect and manage information to gain insight to make the right decisions and boost performance.
-The course modules will introduce the students to the key subject areas in data management, data warehousing, data mining, and business intelligence (BI) project management.
-Students also gain experience with Tableau software used for data preparation, analysis, and reporting.
-This course will serve as the foundation course for the other courses in the BIA concentration.
-Students from other concentration areas will be able to choose this course as an open elective in the MBA program.